Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Conclusion

-The presence of the effect at small deviations of magnetization makes it possible to excite nonlinear propagating wave packets of spin waves that do not require high excitation power.
-Our results establish a direct link between the magnetic energy landscape and nonlinear responses.
-This understanding provides a pathway for designing magnonic and spintronic devices whose operation relies on controlled harmonic generation and interaction between spin waves.
-The demonstrated nonlinearities only require properly tailored magnetic anisotropy of a medium in combination with an external magnetic field or, more generally, other fields with the same symmetry, e.g. an exchange bias field.
-While we used laser-induced ultrafast heating to trigger the nonlinear magnetization dynamics, there is no restriction regarding an excitation method, and one envisages exploiting various ultrafast opto-magnetic effects~\cite{kimel2020fundamentals} and even nonoptical excitation approaches~\cite{barman20212021,flebus20242024}.
-In ultrafast magnetism, our results have direct implications, as the laser-driven tuning of the precession frequency is one of the goals~\cite{Wiechert2026,barman20212021,Shelukhin2022}, and also serves as a probe of the magnetic state following THz, infrared, and optical excitations~\cite{carpene2010ultrafast,schlauderer2019temporal,afanasiev2021ultrafast,soumah2021optical,Shelukhin2022,gerevenkov2021effect,kuzikova2025switching,schonfeld2025dynamical}.
+The presence of the effect at ultra‑small amplitude of magnetization dynamics enables excitation of nonlinear propagating spin-wave packets without requiring high power.
+Our results establish a direct link between the magnetic energy landscape and nonlinear responses, providing a pathway for designing magnonic and spintronic devices that rely on controlled harmonic generation and spin-wave interactions.
+The demonstrated nonlinearities only require a properly tailored magnetic anisotropy in combination with an external magnetic field or, more generally, other fields with the same symmetry, e.g. an exchange bias field.
+Although we used laser-induced ultrafast heating to trigger the dynamics, the mechanism is not restricted to an excitation method; one can envisage exploiting various ultrafast opto-magnetic effects~\cite{kimel2020fundamentals} or even nonoptical approaches~\cite{barman20212021,flebus20242024}.
+In ultrafast magnetism, our results have direct implications because laser-driven tuning of the precession frequency is an important goal~\cite{Wiechert2026,barman20212021,Shelukhin2022}, and also serves as a probe of the magnetic state following THz, infrared, and optical excitations~\cite{carpene2010ultrafast,schlauderer2019temporal,afanasiev2021ultrafast,soumah2021optical,Shelukhin2022,gerevenkov2021effect,kuzikova2025switching,schonfeld2025dynamical}.

-The work of P.I.G. on pump-probe experiments, theoretical analysis, and micromagnetic simulations was supported by the grant of the RSF No. 24-72-00136, https://rscf.ru/project/24-72-00136/.